HazelRussom/Katalyst-TDD-Starter/Katalyst-TDD-Starter/Katalyst-TDD-Starter.Test/Bags/Bags Brainstorm.md

 	Can have a Category
 	Can contain *Items*
-	Has a limit to the number of items it can contain
+	Has a limit to the number of items it can contain Example has Backpack with 8, category bags with 4
 }
 *Items* {
 	Must have a Category